gatlin/gatlin.github.com/essays/src/racket_monad.md

 ---
 title: What the fuck is a monad?
-lead: "Or: functor?
-I 'ardly know 'er!"
+lead: "Or: drinking alone isn't healthy"
 ...

 Monads are difficult to explain without sounding either patronizing or